ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-06-02-the-path-of-most-resistance.md

 ---
 Sometimes the path of least resistance is the path of most resistance.

-The path of least resistance is the quickest, easiest way to achieve something, right?
+The path of least resistance is the quickest, easiest way to get somewhere, right?

 Often times, the quickest and easiest way to reach a **longterm** goal is to endure stress, [challenges](/people-who-challenge-us) and [threats](/threat).